Target fixation

 Target fixation is an attentional phenomenon observed in humans in which an individual becomes so focused on an observed object (be it a target or hazard) that they inadvertently increase their risk of colliding with the object.
-It is associated with scenarios in which the operator is in control of a high-speed vehicle or other mode of transportation, such as fighter pilots, race-car drivers, paragliders, and motorcyclists.
+It is associated with scenarios in which the operator is in control of a high-speed vehicle or other mode of transportation, such as motorists, fighter pilots, race-car drivers, paragliders, and motorcyclists.
 In such cases, the observer may fixate so intently on the target that they steer in the direction of their gaze, which is often the ultimate cause of a collision.
 The term target fixation was originally used in World War II fighter-bomber pilot training to describe pilots flying into targets during a strafing or bombing run.

 Cause and effect

 Target fixation is caused by becoming focused on one thing that is usually distracting, dangerous, or rewarding.
 Focus can be caused by "anticipated success", such as when trying to arrive at a destination in a certain amount of time while driving.

 While experiencing target fixation, a person can be very susceptible to dangerous situations due to lack of awareness of one's surroundings.